-October 2008 speculating on a decreasing price of Volkswagen AG's ordinary shares and that he suffered losses in the amount of approximately 146,000 euro due to of 26 October 2008.
+October 2008 speculating on a decreasing price of Volkswagen AG's ordinary shares and that he suffered losses in the amount of approximately 146,000 euro due to the company's press release of 26 October 2008.
 After the filing of a motion to dismiss by Porsche SE, the plaintiff withdrew his action.
 Thereby, the legal proceedings ended.